ArtosSystems/docs-legacy/source/index.html.md

 }
 ```

-### Sample Response
-The following is the expected response for creating a number of tickets for a specific event
+> Sample Response: The following is the expected response for creating a number of tickets for a specific event

 ```
 Insert Example Response here